Counseling and Psychological Services (CAPS)

-CAPS offers two kinds of groups: Interpersonal Process and Psychoeducational Groups.
-When issues involve relationships (family, romantic, peer), interpersonal process groups can be very effective.
+When issues involve relationships or social connection (family, romantic, peer), groups can be very effective.
 Members can try out new ways of relating to others that can be applied to relationships outside of the group.
-Psychoeducational groups provide more structure and focus on skills building and learning new strategies to meet your goals.
+Groups also provide structure and assistance in skills building and learning new strategies to meet your goals with the support of other group members.
 These small, co-ed groups (6-10 students) will meet weekly to enhance interpersonal skills and general well being.
 The group provides opportunities to gain self-awareness, explore personal and relationship issues, and give and receive feedback in a safe environment.
 For more information or to schedule an initial consultation, please call 817-272-3671.

 I’m interested in group therapy, how do I get started?

 It is normal to have questions about your group experience.
 CAPS offers group screening appointments so you can meet with group facilitators, discuss concerns and goals, and learn more about the group.
 Group leaders will collaborate with you in deciding if group is the right step for you.
 For more information, call 817-272-3671.